 The University of Mount Union is accredited by the Higher Learning Commission (HLC).
-Our Department of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) through 2016.
+Our Department of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) through 2023.
 The University's licensure programs are approved by the Ohio Department of Higher Education (ODHE).

 Mount Union offers personal and professional growth experiences in a supportive community that both challenges and inspires candidates.
 UMU education candidates have an outstanding record of achievement upon graduation:

-- The average UMU GPA for candidates admitted to the Teacher Education Program was 3.44 on a 4.0 scale in the Spring of 2016.
+- The average UMU GPA for candidates admitted to the Teacher Education Program was:

-- The average UMU GPA for candidates completing the Teacher Education Program is 3.48 on a 4.0 scale in the Spring of 2016.
+- The average UMU GPA for candidates completing the Teacher Education Program was:

 CAEP Annual Reporting Measures